Grab your chopsticks. We’re digging into well-loved dishes like char siew baos, chee cheong fun and egg tarts

 1 Tanglin Road

 This restaurant claims to herald a new era of fine dining in Singapore, and indeed it lives up to (and even exceeds) expectations.
-Don’t expect a typical Chinese setting, once you enter, you’ll be welcomed with a full-service bar, perfect for pre- and post-dinner drinks.
-Food wise, this is where you’ll go to find homey, comfort food, plated perfectly, of course.
+Don’t expect a typical Chinese setting, as once you enter, you’ll be welcomed with a full-service bar, perfect for pre- and post-dinner drinks.
+While the ambience is more reminiscent of a smart-casual French restaurant, the dim sum is homey, all plated perfectly, of course.

-Specials include Sesame Prawn Toast, Duck & Pumpkin Puff and the jellyfish salad.
+Specials include Sesame Prawn Toast, Duck and Pumpkin Puff and the Jellyfish Salad.
 For those who can’t do without a main (read: carbs) dish, a variety of noodle and rice dishes await.
 While dim sum is served only during lunch, the dinner menu includes four dim sum items as part of its starters.

 The NCO Club